anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 IETF-defined RDAP extensions that do not follow this guidance MUST describe the necessity to do so.

+In addition, RDAP extensions defined by the IETF are allowed to define new types in the RDAP JSON Values Registry (see (#rdap_json_values_registry)).

 # Profile and Marker Extensions {#profiles_and_markers}

 Extensions are not required to extend the JSON or URL components of RDAP.